 Coursework students have time limits as prescribed in the Coursework Rule 2014, and are subject to maximum periods of suspension.
 Research students are also subject to maximum periods and inquiries may be directed to the Higher Degree by Research Administration Centre.

 The University’s International Student Fee Refund Policy sets out the University’s policy on refunds.

 For more information about our refund policy, international students should review their letter of offer.

-Whilst on a student visa, you are required to maintain a full-time workload.
-You can reduce your study load, however, if COVID-19 conditions impact your ability to study a full-time load.
+Whilst on a student visa, you are required to maintain a full-time study load.
+You may apply to reduce your study load if COVID-19 conditions impact your ability to study a full-time load.
 This means that if you are struggling with the prospect of remote learning during these conditions, or if you are experiencing other impacts that could be classified as ‘compassionate or compelling circumstances’ (such as caring for a vulnerable person or recovering from COVID-19 yourself), you may apply for a reduced study load through Sydney Student via My Studies - Units of Study – Apply to reduce your study load.

 This applies to students with a current student visa and those who commence without their student visa.
 If you hold your student visa, your electronic Confirmation of Enrolment (eCoE) and student visa will remain active.
 However, please note that this is likely to impact your end date of study.
 There may be opportunities to study additional units during intensive sessions, otherwise, you will require an eCoE extension to extend your student visa to remain in Australia longer to complete your studies.

 You cannot work more than 40 hours per fortnight when your course of study is ‘in session’, regardless of whether you are attending classes physically or studying remotely.
 However, the Department of Home Affairs has temporarily relaxed working hours limits for student visa holders generally during the COVID-19 pandemic.